-Within our team, Nathan Lynch and John Scullin offer Western Acupuncture & Dry Needling for the treatment of Pain.
+Within our team, most of our Physio’s offer Acupuncture & Dry Needling for the treatment of Pain.
 This treatment is carried out under safe practicing guidelines issued by the Acupuncture & Dry Needling Group (ADNG), a special interest group within the Australian Physiotherapy Association (APA).

 We will assess you and advise if Acupuncture (or Dry Needling) is appropriate for your condition.
+Our team will often provide a combination treatment of acupuncture, exercise prescription, manual therapy and activity modification depending on your individual needs.
 The conditions that are likely to benefit from this treatment are:

 - Acute and chronic pain